Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: THE HIDDEN CHARM DECAYS of

 \subsection{Effective Lagrangians}

-In the present work, the meson loops are evaluated in the hadronic level, and the effective Lagrangian approach is adopted to depict the interactions between the mesons.
-As for the interactions between $Z_c(4020)$ (hereinafter, $Z_c^\prime$ refers to $\zcp$) and $D^\ast \bar{D}^\ast$ meson pair, the corresponding effective Lagrangians can be expressed as,
+In the present work, the meson loops are evaluated at the hadronic level, and the effective Lagrangian approach is adopted to depict the interactions between the mesons.
+As for the interactions between $Z_c(4020)$ (hereinafter, $Z_c^\prime$ refers to $\zcp$) and $D^\ast \bar{D}^\ast$ meson pair, the corresponding effective Lagrangian can be expressed as,

 As for the effective interactions relevant to the $D$ wave charmonia and charmed meson pair, they are constructed in the heavy quark limit.
-For the heavy-light meson, the wave function should be independent on the flavor and spin of the heavy quarks in the heavy quark limit.
-Thus, the heavy light meson can be characterized by the light degree of freedom, which is defined as $\vec{s}_\ell =\vec{l}+\vec{s}_q$ with $\vec{\ell}$ and $\vec{s}_q$ to be orbital angular momentum and the spin of light quark, respectively.
-For each value of $s_\ell$ corresponds to a degenerated doublets with total spin $S=s_\ell \pm 1/2$ and in the infinite heavy quark mass limit, the doublet degenerate in mass.
+For the heavy-light mesons, the wave function should be independent on the flavor and spin of the heavy quarks in the heavy quark limit, and the heavy meson can be fully characterized by the light degrees of freedom.
+Motivated by the nonrelativistic quark model, the light degrees of freedom can be decomposed as $\vec{s}_\ell =\vec{\ell}+\vec{s}_q$ with $\vec{\ell}$ and $\vec{s}_q$ to be the orbital angular momentum and the spin of light quark, respectively.
+Each value of $s_\ell$ corresponds to a degenerated doublets with total spin $S=s_\ell \pm 1/2$ and in the infinite heavy quark mass limit, the doublet degenerate in mass.
 For the $S$-wave charmed mesons doublets, $ \left(D,D^*\right)$ and $\left( \bar{D},\bar{D}^*\right)$ can be expressed in the matrix form, which are~\cite{Lipkin:1986av,Casalbuoni:1996pg, Kaymakcalan:1983qq,Oh:2000qr},

 respectively, and $H_{1,2}$ satisfy $\bar{H}_{1,2}=\gamma^0 H^\dagger_{1,2}\gamma^0$.